 dense in $X$ and a mapping $B:Y\to Y$ such that \begin{enumerate} \item $\forall\, x\in Y:\ ABx=x$ and \item $\forall\, x\in Y:\ A^n x, B^n x \to 0,\ n \to \infty,$ \end{enumerate} then the operator $A$ is hypercyclic. \end{thm}

-The subsequent newly established sufficient condition for linear chaos \cite{arXiv:2106.14872}, obtained via strengthening one of the hypotheses of the prior sufficient condition for hypercyclicity, serves as a shortcut for establishing chaoticity for (bounded or unbounded) linear operators without explicitly furnishing both a hypercyclic vector and a dense set of periodic points and is fundamental for our discourse.
+The subsequent newly established sufficient condition for linear chaos \cite{arXiv:2106.14872}, obtained via strengthening the second hypothesis of the prior statement, serves as a shortcut for establishing chaoticity for bounded or unbounded linear operators without explicitly furnishing a hypercyclic vector and a dense set of periodic points and is fundamental for our discourse.

-\begin{thm}[Sufficient Condition for Linear Chaos {\cite[Theorem $3.2$]{arXiv:2106.14872}}] \ \\ Let $(X,\|\cdot\|)$ be a (real or complex) infinite-dimensional separable Banach space and $A$ be a densely defined linear operator in $X$ such that each power $A^{n}$ ($n\in\N$) is a closed operator.
+\begin{thm}[Sufficient Condition for Linear Chaos {\cite[Theorem $3.2$]{arXiv:2106.14872}}] \ \\ Let $(X,\|\cdot\|)$ be a (real or complex) infinite-dimensional separable Banach space and $A$ be a densely defined linear operator in $X$ such that each power $A^{n}$, $n\in\N$, is a closed operator.
 If there exists a set

-dense in $X$ and a mapping $B:Y\to Y$ such that \begin{enumerate} \item $\forall\, x\in Y:\ ABx=x$ and \item $\forall\, x\in Y\ \exists\, \alpha=\alpha(x)\in (0,1),\ \exists\, c=c(x,\alpha)>0\ \forall\, n\in \N:$
+dense in $X$ and a mapping $B:Y\to Y$ such that \begin{enumerate} \item $\forall\, x\in Y:\ ABx=x$ and \item $\forall\, x\in Y\ \exists\, \alpha=\alpha(x)\in (0,1), c=c(x,\alpha)>0\ \forall\, n\in \N:$